ArionMiles/ArionMiles.github.io/content/about.md

 I love building solutions to real life problems with code.

-I work at Thinkify Labs, where I'm currently working with the IaaS team at Netskope, building solutions for Public Cloud Security.
+I currently work in the SPM team at Netskope where I help build solutions for Cloud Security Posture Management.

 If you'd like to chat, you can reach out to me at `hey@kanishk.io`